 It is the policy of Madison College to maintain a workplace and educational environment free from harassment and discrimination.
-If you feel that you have been subject to discrimination in any way including restriction from or involvement in activities or in any form of harassment, contact any faculty member or the Dean of Health Sciences, Marsha Tweedy at mtweedy@madisoncollege.edu.
+If you feel that you have been subject to discrimination in any way including restriction from or involvement in activities or in any form of harassment, contact any faculty member or the Dean of Health Sciences, Marissa Tokarczyk at mtokarczyk@madisoncollege.edu.